-Incorporated as a town in 1722 and as a city in 1848, Worcester has over 180,000 residents.
+Worcester has over 180,000 residents and was incorporated as a town in 1722, then a city in 1848.
 It follows a City Council-City Manager form of government.
 For transportation, the city is served by the Worcester Regional Transit Authority and the Worcester Regional Airport.

 The city has seven high schools, including Worcester Technical High School, Burncoat High School, Claremont Academy, Doherty Memorial High School, North High School, South High Community School and University Park Campus School.